Regular Schedule or Severe Service Schedule at Spartan Tire Brighton?

 January 15, 2020

 Today's Spartan Tire Brighton article focuses on severe service maintenance.
-Many Brighton drivers are not aware of them and yet there are also very vocal advocates in Michigan who think that severe service schedules apply to everyone.
+Many Brighton drivers are not aware of them and yet there are also very vocal advocates in MI who think that severe service schedules apply to everyone.
 Somewhere between a complete lack of awareness and the dire blanket statements lies a reasonable approach to severe service maintenance at Spartan Tire Brighton.

 To back up a little, vehicle owner's manuals have schedules for preventive maintenance: things like oil changes, transmission service and so on.
 They say you should change your oil after a certain distanced traveled or after so many months.
 Brighton drivers understand this very well.
 What they may not know is that there are actually two service schedules: the regular schedule and the severe service schedule.
 The mileage and time intervals are lower on the severe service schedule.